 Spies added “My first year in MotoGP has been a great learning curve and for that I have to thank Herve Poncharal, all the team at Tech 3 and especially my American mechanics who have stuck by me throughout this great journey so far.
 Having previously been to only four of the ten tracks to date, I have to be pleased with where I am and with having achieved my first podium so soon.
 I’m especially pleased that Yamaha have recognized the potential in me and given me the opportunity to step up to the Factory Team so early in my GP career.
 I believe that by working closely with the Yamaha staff and my mechanics we will be able to help develop the M1 and make the next step of challenging for regular podiums, followed by future championships.”

-For more info, keep up to date at Yamaha RacingEnjoy more Fast Bikes reading in the four-weekly magazine.
+For more info, keep up to date at Yamaha RacingEnjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.